armbian/build/documentation/user-faq.md

 	gpg: BAD signature from "Igor Pecovnik (Ljubljana, Slovenia) <igor.++++++++++++@gmail.com>"

 It is safe to ignore WARNING: This key is not certified with a trusted signature!

-# Which kernel to use?

-All stable kernels are production ready, but you should use them for different purpuses:

- * for headless server or light desktop operations use vanilla kernel (linux-image-next-[kernelfamily](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))
- * for using video acceleration, NAND, ... you should stick to legacy (linux-image-[kernelfamily](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))

 # How to prepare SD card?